codingMustache/codingMustache/README.md

 ## Joke of the Day

-I thought about going on an all-almond diet.
-But that's just nuts.
+What is the hardest part about sky diving?
+The ground.

 ## Daily Trivia

-In web design, what does CSS stand for?
+Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
- 1. Counter Strike: Source
+ 1. Leopard
- 2. Cascading Style Sheet
+ 2. Tiger
- 3. Corrective Style Sheet
+ 3. Cheetah
- 4. Computer Style Sheet
+ 4. Puma

 <details>
   <summary>Answer</summary>
-  Cascading Style Sheet
+  Cheetah
 </details>